-The Rare and Expensive Case Management (REM) Program is part of the Maryland Medicaid HealthChoice Program, managed by the Maryland Department of Health (MDH).
-The REM Program is for individuals receiving Maryland Medical Assistance with qualifying diagnosis that are rare in occurrence and expensive to treat.
+The Rare and Expensive Case Management (REM) Program is a component of the Maryland Medicaid HealthChoice Program, managed by the Maryland Department of Health (MDH).
+The REM Program is for individuals receiving Maryland Medical Assistance with a qualifying diagnosis that is rare in occurrence and expensive to treat.
 The purpose of the program is to provide community-based care coordination services for people with specialized health care needs, providing access to high quality, medically appropriate health care services in a cost effective setting outside of a managed care organization.

 Population Served and Eligibility

 - Must be eligible for Medical Assistance (Medicaid)